e-picas/bash-utils/README.md

 Script's arguments
 ------------------

-The model handles by default the following arguments:
+The library handles by default the following arguments:

 -   `version` to get the name and version number of the script
 -   `about` to get a long information string about the script (license, sources ...)
 -   `help` to get the full help information of script's usage
 -   `usage` to get the short help information of script's usage (its *synopsis*).

-You can define your own arguments by overriding the `common_options()` method or build a new loop over script's arguments:
+You can define your own arguments by overriding the `common_arguments()` method or build a new loop over script's arguments:

     case "$1" in